Swiss Cottage tube station

 Swiss Cottage is a London Underground station at Swiss Cottage, London.
 It was opened in 1939 as a stop on the Bakerloo line.
 Today, the station is on the Jubilee line between Finchley Road and St John's Wood stations.
-It lies in London fare zone 2 and is located at the junction of Finchley Road, Avenue Road and College Crescent.
+It lies in London fare zone 2, and is located at the junction of Finchley Road, Avenue Road and College Crescent.
 The station is a local station, with the Metropolitan line bypassing the station nearby.

-Swiss Cottage is 550 yards (500 m) from South Hampstead station on the London Overground's Lioness line, however this is not a recognised out-of-station interchange.
+Swiss Cottage is situated 550 yards (500 m) from South Hampstead station on the London Overground's Lioness line, however this is not a recognised out-of-station interchange.